unfoldadmin/django-unfold/.github/ISSUE_TEMPLATE/bug_report.md

 **Repository with reproduced bug**

-Create minimal repository where it is possible to reproduce an error.
+Create a minimal repository where it is possible to reproduce an error.

 **Describe your issue**

-Describe the problem, provide as much information as possible with all details how to reproduce the bug.
+Describe the problem and provide as much information as possible with all details on how to reproduce the bug.
 Screenshots are welcome.